ShuzonT/filtered-thoughts/index.md

 ---
 title: Welcome to my blog!
 # awesome heading
-im writing stuff here to see if it works. *problem?*
+title: im writing stuff here to see if it works. *problem?*
 ---